raganwald/raganwald.github.com/index.md

   </ul>
 </div>

-Nothing written here represents the opinions of any person, group, or organization, except by coïncidence.
-These essays may represent actual experience, speculation, or even a vigorous advocacy of a position opposite to the author's beliefs and experience.

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-sa/4.0/80x15.png" /></a>